CCJ Removal: 3 Ways to Remove a County Court Judgment in 2024

 What is a default judgment?

-A default judgment is a judgment that the court makes when a defendant fails to acknowledge a claim or to put in a defence.
+A default judgment is a judgment entered by the court when a defendant fails to acknowledge a claim or present a defence.

 How do you apply to the court to set aside a default judgment?

-You will need to complete form N244 and send it to the court that issued the default judgment.
+You must complete form N244 and send it to the court that issued the default judgment.
 The current version of that form is available from the government website.

-To find out more about how to fill in each section, read this article about how to complete Form N244 when you’re applying to set aside a default judgment.
+To learn more about how to complete each section, read this article about completing Form N244 when applying to set aside a default judgment.

 What fees will you have to pay?